BrendowPaolillo-dev/time-based-wallpapers/README.md

 4. **Trigger Settings**:
    - Go to the `Triggers` tab and click `New`.
-   - Set the task to start `At startup` and repeat every hour (or your preferred interval).
+   - Set the task to start `At logon` and repeat every hour (or your preferred interval).
 For example:
-     - Begin the task: `At startup`
+     - Begin the task: `At logon`
      - Repeat task every: `1 hour`
      - For a duration of: `Indefinitely`
      - Set: `Enabled`